NEET 1-to-1 Counseling

 High Energy Treatment Machines | - |

-The fee structure of MD Radiotherapy can vary from institute to institute depending on factors like the type of institute, location of the college, and the ranking of the college.
+The fee structure of MD Radiotherapy can vary from institute to institute, depending on factors such as the type of institute, its location, and the college's ranking.
 The fee for MD Radiotherapy can range from Rs.
 20,000 to Rs.
 10 Lakhs.
 Students are advised to verify the data by visiting the official websites of colleges.

 Graduates of MD radiotherapy programmes can go on to work in academia and research, where they can help create innovative radiation treatment methods and tools.
 There will likely be a greater need for radiation oncologists as cancer cases rise globally.